-Type Credits Grading scale Examination of another type 3 Grade to a third Each winter term 1
+Туре Credits Grading scale Recurrence Version Examination of another type 3 Grade to a third Each winter term 1

-Events WT 24/25 2500043 Development of Sustainable Digital Business Models 2 SWS Seminar / 🗣 Weissenberger-Eibl
+Events WT 24/25 2500043 Development of Sustainable Digital Business Models 2 SWS Seminar / 🗣 Weissenberger-Eibl Exams WT 24/25 7900050 Development of Sustainable Business Models Weissenberger-Eibl

 Non exam assessment.
-The final grade is composed 50% of the grade of the written paper (ca. 5 Pages /Person) and 50% of the presentation of the results.
+The final grade is composed 50% of the grade of the written paper (ca. 5 Pages / Person) and 50% of the presentation of the results.